Sodium valproate (also known as Epilim®)

 • Stomach upset

-• Tell your doctor if troublesome - you may need to change to the EC tablet.
+• Tell your doctor if it bother you - you may need to change to the EC tablet.

-• Easy bruising, feeling tired, looking pale, getting sick often
+• Signs of changes in blood cells, eg, bruising easily, feeling tired, looking pale, getting sick often

-• Signs of an allergic reactions such as skin rash, itches, hives, swelling of the face, lips and mouth, problems breathing
+• Signs of an allergic reactions, eg skin rash, itches, hives, swelling of the face, lips and mouth, problems breathing

-• Signs of problems with your liver such as severe tummy pain, yellowing of the eyes and skin, dark urine.
+• Signs of problems with your liver, eg, severe tummy pain, yellowing of the eyes and skin, dark urine.

 Epilim(external link) Medsafe Consumer Information Sheet